Organic Ceylon Cinnamon Sticks/Powder

-Milk - Use cinnamon sticks to flavor milk.
-Cinnamon mixed in warm milk can be used as a natural pain killer due to its anti-inflammatory properties.
+Milk - Use Cinnamon powder or sticks to flavour milk.
+Ceylon Cinnamon mixed in warm milk can be used as a natural pain killer due to its anti-inflammatory properties.

-Coffee and Tea - Brew a pot of coffee / tea by adding pieces of cinnamon sticks along with ground coffee to the coffee maker or tea pot.
-You can also add cinnamon sticks to cocoa for added flavor.
+Coffee and Tea - Brew a pot of coffee / tea by adding Cinnamon powder or pieces of Cinnamon sticks along with ground coffee, cocoa or tea to the coffee maker or tea pot.

-Cinnamon sugar - Add flavor to sugar by placing cinnamon sticks in it.
-You can make cinnamon-flavored sugar by adding 3 to 4 cinnamon sticks to a pound of sugar and storing it for two weeks in a glass jar.
+Cinnamon sugar - Combine 1/2 cup sugar with 2 tablespoons of Ceylon Cinnamon powder to make Cinnamon flavoured sugar, which can be used as a topping for desserts.
+You can also make Cinnamon sugar by adding 3 to 4 cinnamon sticks to a pound of sugar and storing it for two weeks in a glass jar.